 Dr. Mark Sullivan: We do have a paper version, excuse me.
 There’s a paper version up there on the Website that you can use.
 We have other online versions that you can email us about using, but the basic paper version that we have up there on the Website is free for you to use.

 Dr. Loretta Jackson Brown: Thank you.
 Coordinator do we have anyone on the phone with a question?

 Amanda Ryan: Hi, this is Amanda Ryan.
-I am a Pharmacist with Adam Alliance Cream QIO.
+I am a Pharmacist with the Atom Alliance QIN QIO.
 I had a question about potentially applying the CDC guidelines, especially this risk versus benefit assessment, to patients who are in a long-term care facility, not palliative care, end-of-life or cancer patients.

 But I wanted to see if you could speak to that a little bit and see if these guidelines are intended for that use at all.
 And if so, how we might be able to utilize them in that setting.

 Dr. Deborah Dowell: This is Debbie Dowell from CDC.
 And I think that these guidelines, although they were primarily intended for use in primary care settings, I think the principles still apply to long-term care settings, especially if you’re treating somebody that is not at the end of life and has substantial expected life expectancy.

 I think, you know, it’s – they’re intended to be individualized.
 And the way that you would do that is work with the patient to establish treatment goals that make sense for them.
 And to use those to measure benefits of opioid therapy.

 And view it also- you know, there may be a different benefit/risk equation in terms of the harm.
 There are certain risks that are more likely in older adults, including constipation, including in some patients there may be issues with dementia and inability to report on adverse effects.